PechayClub/BurnutsPlusTNTandDisparityMod/README.md

 TNT and Disparity is licensed under GNU Lesser General Public License v2.1 with Twilight Forest mod.

 TNT and Disparity is a Trademark of Team Burnuts.
 Brand files are the ones that don't fall on any license.
 Even if a brand has a unregistered trademark, it can still get taken down.
+For more info see [https://docs.github.com/en/github/site-policy/github-trademark-policy](GitHub Trademark Policy)

 [(Located here)](brands)